Facebook shows off Oculus Home improvements and Hybrid Apps

 On the mobile side of the equation, the Oculus mobile app now supports Rift.
 It lets you browse the store, connect with friends, discover events, and remotely install apps to your PC.

-Also in tow at Oculus Connect 5: A VR room in a “persistent environment.”
+Also in tow at Oculus Connect 5: A prototypical VR room in a “persistent environment.”
 Andrew “Boz” Bosworth, Facebook’s vice president of AR/VR, demoed a digital office setup complete with a keyboard, monitors, desk, and lounge.
 Not unlike Microsoft’s Windows Mixed Reality Portal, workspace windows can be resized, rearranged, and minimized, and notifications appear in dismissable popups.

 “It’s not the number of connections … [but] the depth of connections” that matter, Bosworth said.